The President Kennedy Assassination

 "Proof of a Shot in the Back of the Sign"

 The irrefutable evidence of these three missed shots is itself sufficient to prove the FBI cover-up and invalidate the official thesis.
-However, there are always people to claim that there were only three shots and only three, which shows either their ignorance, or their dishonesty.
+However, there are always people to claim that there were only three shots, which shows either their ignorance, or their dishonesty.

 "Triangular Crossfire - Shooters Location"